sandyavs/mealplanner-wiki/Test-cases-v2.md

 Prerequisite: MP-Login-001
 1. Go to url/mealplan/:id
-2. On the header section when Signed in check that whether the name of user such as "Admin" is displayed
+2. On the header section when Signed in check that whether the name of the user such as "Admin" is displayed
 3. Check that the Dropdown present in the header section and whether it is Clickable.
-4. Check that by clicking on the dropdown whether list of users are displayed.
+4. Check that by clicking on the dropdown whether a list of users are displayed.
-5. Check whether the dropdown is displaying all the users or only few as the user clicks on the dropdown.
+5. Check whether the dropdown is displaying all the users or only a few as the user clicks on the dropdown.
-6. Check that user  should be to select the user such as "meal designer" in the dropdown.
+6. Check that the user should be able to select different users such as "meal designer" in the dropdown.
-7. Check to make sure that selected user name is automatically saved in the database.
+7. Check to make sure that the selected user name is automatically saved in the database.
-8. Check and make sure scroll down functionality working in the dropdown list and view other user options.
+8. Check and make sure to scroll down functionality working in the dropdown list and view other user options.
 9. check that the drop-down list is scrolled down by pressing the Arrow-down key on the keyboard.
 10. check that the dropdown is not editable.
-11. check that the dropdown values are accessible and user be able to select by clicking on specific value in the dropdown by mouse pointer.
+11. check that the dropdown values are accessible and the user is able to select by clicking on specific values in the dropdown by mouse pointer.

 Expected Behaviour:
-Should be able to select the user such as "meal designer" from the dropdown and it should be automatically saved in the database.
+Should be able to select the user such as "meal designer" from the dropdown.

 ## Test case No: MP-AddTag-007